waldyrious/sequelize/docs/manual/core-concepts/assocs.md

 Actor.belongsToMany(Movie, { through: 'ActorMovies' });
 ```

-The above yields the following SQL in PostgreSQL, which is equivalent to the one shown above:
+The above yields the following SQL in Postgres, which is equivalent to the one shown above:

 ```sql
 CREATE TABLE IF NOT EXISTS "ActorMovies" (